 They do what they know deep down they should not do.
 Not a big sin, just eating a piece of fruit that they were told not to eat.
 No big deal, right?
 But it starts them down a path.
 First we’re told that they felt shame.
 They were convinced that God wouldn’t want anything to do with them anymore, and so they hid themselves from God.
 Then they began accusing each other.
-Adam pointed at Eve and said “She did it!” (in essence pointing his finger at God as well by referring to Eve as “the woman you put here with me” (Genesis 3:12)) and Eve pointed at the serpent and said “He did it!”
+Adam pointed at Eve and said, “She did it!” (in essence pointing his finger at God as well by referring to Eve as “the woman you put here with me” (Genesis 3:12)) and Eve pointed at the serpent and said, “He did it!”

-From temptation to doubt to disobedience to shame to hiding to finger-pointing to suffering – is there really a question about whether this story speaks the truth about the human heart?
+From temptation to doubt, to disobedience, to shame, to hiding, to finger-pointing, to suffering – is there really a question about whether this story speaks the truth about the human heart?
 When I read it, I have to admit that it resounds with the truth about me.

 But here’s the most amazing part of the Fall story.
 The first persons have rejected God.
 They’ve decided they’d rather be their own gods.
 And how does God respond?
 He goes looking for them; he pursues them; he calls out to them: “Where are you?”
 (Genesis 3:9).

 Then, after their first interaction with God after they had sinned, Adam names his wife “Eve.”
-It’s a name of great honor.
+It’s a name of great honour.
 It is often understood to mean “breath” or “life,” and it is given to her “because she would become the mother of all the living” (Genesis 3:20); symbolically, it connects her with God’s breathing of life into Adam.
 And even the spellings of the names Eve and Yahweh show similarities in the original Hebrew.[iv]
 They have the same ending.
 In English, it would be something like a daughter Hanna having a mother named Joanna.

 This is probably not the name Eve expected to be called after helping to cause the Fall of all humanity!
-But even then, in her moment of great sin, she gets the honor of a name that symbolically connects her with God Himself.
+But even then, in her moment of great sin, she gets the honour of a name that symbolically connects her with God Himself.
 Even amidst the consequences of the Fall, how generous and loving must God’s interaction with them have been for Adam to choose that name for his wife?

 Next we’re told that God “made garments of skin for Adam and [Eve].”
 In an ancient Near Eastern culture this is the exact opposite of what should have happened.
-Their clothes should have been torn to symbolize their disgrace.
+Their clothes should have been torn to symbolise their disgrace.
 Instead God makes garments for them.
 And not only that but the text gives this beautiful detail: “and [He] clothed them.”
 Imagine the intimacy of God pulling a shirt over your head and carefully guiding your arms through the sleeves, before kneeling down to tie your shoelaces.